Five a day for your mental health

 Learning exposes us to new ideas and helps us to stay curious and engaged.
 It may also give us a sense of accomplishment which, in turn, can boost our confidence.

 Learning does not necessarily have to involve lectures, books or traditional teaching methods.
-It can often take place through doing or through getting involved in your community or perhaps rediscovering an old hobby or skill that you lost track of.
+It often takes place through doing or through getting involved in your community.
+Or perhaps even rediscovering an old hobby or skill you lost track of.

-For some, it might involve being shown how to Skype a loved one on the other side of the world, for others it is watching a documentary and for others still, it is experimenting with a new recipe.
+For some, it might involve being shown how to Skype a loved one on the other side of the world.
+For others it is watching a documentary and for others still, it could be experimenting with a new recipe.
 New learning can happen all the time if we are open to it.

 Here are some ways to keep learning:

-- Cook something new and share recipes with friends and family, learn from each other
+- Cook something new and share recipes with friends and family.
+Pick up tips from each other

 - Learn how to change a wheel on your car or how to wire a plug